-Description of Plan - Epic participates in the state-administered Oklahoma Teachers' Retirement System, which is a cost sharing, multiple-employer defined benefit public employee retirement system (PERS), which is administered by the Board of Trustees of the Oklahoma Teachers' Retirement System (the "System").
+Description of Plan - Epic One-on-One participates in the state-administered Oklahoma Teachers' Retirement System, which is a cost sharing, multiple-employer defined benefit public employee retirement system (PERS), which is administered by the Board of Trustees of the Oklahoma Teachers' Retirement System (the "System").
 The System provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
-Title 70 Section 17 of the Oklahoma Statutes establishes benefit provisions and may be amended only through legislative action.
+Title 70 Section 17 of the Oklahoma Teachers' Retirement System issues a mended only through legislative action.
 The Oklahoma Teachers' Retirement System issues a publicly available financial report that includes financial statements and required supplementary information for the System.
 That report may be obtained by writing to the Oklahoma Teachers' Retirement System, P.O.
 Box 53624, Oklahoma City, OK 73152 or by calling 405-521-2387.